 Choosing Malta as a destination to visit is certainly a wise choice, glorious weather for most of the year, idyllic scenery, beautiful beaches and marvelous cuisine.
 What more could you ask for?
-However, there may be a few things to know about before visiting the island which may help your stay run more smoothly.
+However, there may be a few things to know about before visiting the island which may help your stay run more smoothly – there are some things you should never do as a tourist in Malta.
 Here are 11 handy tips to help you out along the way.

 2017 saw four heatwaves over the summer months.
 With temperatures reaching well into the 40s, it’s wise to drink plenty of water, wear a hat and plenty of sun protection.
 Perhaps not advisable to take too much notice of the temperature signs around the island, as many are not too accurate and those that do work display the temperature taken in the shade.
 The beautiful Mediterranean breezes on the beach make the sun a lot more bearable, but remember the same damage can still be done.

 English is the second official language of Malta with a staggering 76% of the population speaking English, 36% Italian and 10% French.
 Although speaking Maltese would be greatly admired by the locals, it is quite difficult to both speak and understand.
 Being a Semitic language it is no mean feat combining its origins of Arabic, Spanish, Italian and Norman French.
 Although beautiful to listen to, rest assured conversing in English is quite the norm.